greenelab/meta-review/manuscript.md

 This development has decreased the barriers to making science open, while supporting new massively collaborative models of research.
 However, the scientific community requires tools whose workflows encourage openness rather than stifle it.
 For example, manuscripts are the cornerstone of scholarly communication, but drafting and publishing manuscripts has traditionally relied on proprietary or offline tools that do not support _open scholarly writing_, where anyone is able to contribute and the contribution history is preserved and public.
-Hence, we report a new tool and workflow for authoring scholarly manuscripts in the open, as well as the collaborative project which led to its creation.
+Hence, we report a new tool and workflow for authoring scholarly manuscripts in the open, as well as the collaborative project that led to its creation.

 Open scholarly writing, a form of crowdsourcing [@12sHvZy1a], has particular benefits for review articles, which present the state of the art in a scientific field [@Rhm4AK0j].
 Literature reviews are typically written in private by a closed team of colleagues.
 In contrast, broadly opening the process to anyone engaged in the topic --- such that planning, organizing, writing, and editing occur collaboratively in a public forum where anyone is welcome to participate --- can maximize a review's value.
 Open drafting of reviews is especially helpful for capturing state-of-the-art knowledge about rapidly advancing research topics at the intersection of existing disciplines where contributors bring diverse opinions and expertise.

-Based on our experience leading a recent open review [@16CgM2x0z], we discuss the pros and cons of open collaborative reviews as well as how they contribute to a living and frequently updated literature.
+Based on our experience leading a recent open review [@16CgM2x0z], we discuss the pros and cons of open collaborative writing.
 Our review manuscript [@PZMP42Ak], code-named the Deep Review, surveyed deep learning's role in biology and precision medicine, a research area undergoing explosive growth.
-In addition, we introduce [Manubot](https://github.com/greenelab/manubot-rootstock), the infrastructure we created to enable open manuscript writing online for Deep Review, which was subsequently adopted by other projects.
+In addition, we introduce [Manubot](https://github.com/greenelab/manubot-rootstock), the infrastructure we created to enable open manuscript writing online for the Deep Review, which was subsequently adopted by other projects.

 We initiated the Deep Review by creating a GitHub repository (<https://github.com/greenelab/deep-review>) to coordinate and manage contributions.
-GitHub is a platform designed for collaborative software development that's adaptable for collaborative writing.
+GitHub is a platform designed for collaborative software development that is adaptable for collaborative writing.
 From the start, we made the GitHub repository public, applying a [Creative Commons Attribution License](https://github.com/greenelab/deep-review/blob/master/LICENSE.md) to the manuscript.
 Next, we encouraged anyone interested to contribute by proposing changes or additions.
 Although we invited some specific experts to participate, most authors discovered the manuscript organically through conferences or social media, deciding to contribute without solicitation.